Henry Kerby

 Henry Briton Kerby (11 December 1914 – 4 January 1971) was a British Conservative Member of Parliament for Arundel and Shoreham.
-He won the seat in a 1954 by-election, and served until his death at the age of 56 in Chichester in 1971.
+He won the seat in a 1954 by-election, and served until his death.

+Kerby was born in Russia and spent his early years in Europe.
+Upon coming to Britain during his youth, he was educated at the Highgate School.
+He served in the British Army, where he was a captain, and worked in the War Office during World War II.
 For a time he was associated with the National Fellowship group.
+He spoke Russian fluently and was an interpreter when Nikolai Bulganin and Nikita Khrushchev made an official visit to the United Kingdom in 1956.

 Before joining the Conservative Party, Kerby was a Liberal politician.
 He contested Spelthorne at the 1945 general election as a Liberal and Swansea West at the 1951 general election as a Conservative.

-After he died, his seat was successfully retained by the Conservative candidate, Richard Luce.
+Kerby married Enid Herchenroder in 1947, and they had two children.
+He had a heart attack in February 1970, but had recovered and continued his political career at the time.
+He died at his home in Yapton less than a year later, on 4 January 1971, aged 56.
+At the subsequent by-election, his seat was successfully retained by the Conservative candidate, Richard Luce.